hbble/rlautobump/README.md

 3. Wait untill `Trades updated.
 Press ENTER to start bumping..` message appears.
 Open file `data.json` if you want to change `bump` values for your trades.
 Save it.

 4. Go back to started tool and press ENTER.

+## Disclaimer

+The author and any contributors associated with this project are not resposible for the consequences that may occur from the use of this tool.

+Users of this tool do so entirely at their own risk - abusing this tool could get you permanently banned from Rocket League Garage.